Provide feedback on this item

 It turned out to be a wooden horse

-In this cartoon by Carey Orr, two criminals, "crime and graft," crawl out of the belly of a wooden camel, "prohibition," and invade the city, "U.S.A."
-The camel's platform is dragged in by a rope that reads, "18th amendment," and a man, "temperance element," looks up at the criminals.
+Two criminals (crime and graft) crawl out of the belly of a wooden camel (prohibition) while other criminals invade the city (U.S.A.), beating and shooting people.
+The camel's platform is dragged in by a rope that reads, "18th amendment," and a man (temperance element) looks up at the criminals coming out of the camel.

 1926-04-11